-What Are Google Ads and How Do I Create an Effective Campaign?
+What Are Google Ads & How to Create an Effective Campaign

 Consumers are more mobile than ever, and they use their smartphones and other connected devices to research and shop for products and services.
 Every day, the Google search engine produces results for over 3.5 billion searches.
 Reaching those customers requires digital marketing tools and strategies like Google Ads.
 The potential for success is high with these campaigns, but marketers have to be careful because there’s also a chance they’ll lose money and waste their time.